Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Exclude Region - Adds the ability to prevent printing within rectangular or circular regions of the currently active gcode file
+ - Exclude Region[^4] - Adds the ability to prevent printing within rectangular or circular regions of the currently active gcode file

  <center>